You Can Easily Go on a Great Stargazing Road Trip from These U.S. Cities

 The park's stargazing programs are canceled for summer 2020, but they host events at other times.

 You're not quite getting out to west Texas at Brazos Bend.
 It's not the darkest part of the state, but it's awfully close to Houston.
 You can stargaze or, when it's open, stop by the George Observatory in the park with its three domed telescopes.
-The Observatory's main campus is closed for renovations, but Observatory Director Kavita Self told Thrillist that they hope to resume operations by "early fall."
+The Observatory has recently reopened following renovations and currently has Saturday night stargazing events open to the public.

 The site is a little too close to the city to see everything out there with the naked eye, but it's an easy spot to get a view of major astronomical events.
 Though, when events aren't taking place, the park closes at 10 pm.
 You can get around that early deadline by camping or reserving a cabin.